2011 Portuguese legislative election: Maps

 Most voted political force by municipality.

 Aftermath

 Government formation

-The XIX Constitutional Government of Portugal was formed with the legislative majority of the PSD and CDS-PP. On 6 June, President Aníbal Cavaco Silva called on Pedro Passos Coelho to form a government with "majority support in parliament" and asked for urgency in its formation to "develop immediate measures to propose a governance solution which has a parliamentary majority of support available and consistent."

-Given the election result and the impossibility of forming a majority government with parliamentary support from a single party, the Social Democratic Party (PSD) led by Pedro Passos Coelho established an agreement for a majority government, signed on 16 June 2011, with the People's Party, led by Paulo Portas, after a few days of negotiations.
+On 6 June 2011, President Aníbal Cavaco Silva called on Pedro Passos Coelho to form a government with "majority support in parliament" and asked for urgency in its formation.
+Given the election results and the impossibility of forming a majority government with the parliamentary support of a single party, the Social Democratic Party (PSD), led by Pedro Passos Coelho, signed, on 16 June 2011, an agreement to form a coalition government with the CDS – People's Party, led by Paulo Portas.
 The XIX Constitutional Government took office on 21 June 2011.